lopezelpesado/pre-apprenticeship-learning/week-1/execute-program/execute-program-learnings.md

 - Strings can't have newlines in them
 - Template literals can
 - Template literals will include all whitespace, including indentation.
 Not normally a problem between HTML tags

+## 23/6/21

+### Review

+#### For of loops

+- `for...of` loops don't skip missing indexes

+#### Template literals

+- `${}` (interpolation) will return the `.toString()` of the expression inside
+- Template literals keep newlines

+#### Const

+- `const` is block scoped (not accessible outside the scope it is declared in)
+- It can also be shadowed (have 2 variables with the same name in different scopes)
+- `const` can't be reassigned

+### Modern JavaScript: Rest parameters

+- JS functions can take a variable number of parameters which can be achieved using `...` (rest parameter, called varargs in other languages or variable number of arguments)
+- Arguments will show up as a single array of the arguments passed
+- Can be used in conjuction with regular parameters but not after a rest parameter (doing so will throw an error)
+- You can only have 1 rest parameter, multiple will throw an error
+- Can also be used when calling functions to pass all the elements of an array (for example) into a function as seperate arguments